PIM

 Video Source: @hkonopka

-French skincare brand Caudalie had the help of the Kardashians and other top-name beauty influencers in its journey to virality.
-Again, this isn’t an emerging brand.
-In fact, it’s been around for over 20 years.
+French skincare brand Caudalie had the help of the Kardashians and other top-name beauty influencers in its journey to virality after being around for more than 20 years.

 As Grazia reports, Caudalie’s Instant Detox Mask went viral after amassing more than 2.9 million views under the hashtag #caudaliedetox.